apify/proxy-chain/test/README.md

 Shared helpers live in `test/utils/`.

 Tests run on [Vitest](https://vitest.dev) (`vitest.config.ts`).
 Each directory is its own project, selectable with `--project`.
-The `e2e` files bind real servers on the same port range, so that project runs its files serially.
+The `e2e` files bind real servers, so each one scans for free ports in its own disjoint window - see `test/utils/port_ranges.js`.

 ## Docker (recommended)